 WILTSHIRE HORN SHEEP

 We have a flock of 100 pedigree Wiltshire Horn ewes, which is one of the oldest flocks in the country.
-John Morris was one of the founding members of the Wiltshire Horn Sheep Society back in 1923 and our family have shown the sheep at many shows around the country over the years.
+John Morris was a founding member of the Wiltshire Horn Sheep Society back in 1923 and our family have shown the sheep at many shows around the country over the years.

 The ewes lamb outside in March, along with our 200 Wiltshire Horn crossbred ewes.
 Lambs are fattened from grass alone and are sold throughout the summer, with 80 females kept back as replacements.